bbcmicrobit/micropython/docs/audio.rst

 .. py:module:: audio

-This module allows you play sounds from a speaker attached to the Microbit.
+This module allows you to play your own sounds.
+By default sound output will be via the built-in speaker **V2** and via the edge connector on pin 0.
+You can connect a wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sounds.
 In order to use the audio module you will need to provide a sound source.

 A sound source is an iterable (sequence, like list or tuple, or a generator) of frames, each of 32 samples.